bagrinsergiu/BitBlox-KB/publishing/third-party-domains/1and12/index.rst

-If you purchased a domain from DreamHost, then you will have to configure your DNS Settings so that your domain points to your landing page.
+If you purchased a domain from 1and1, then you will have to configure your DNS Settings so that your domain points to your landing page.

 .. contents::